CIM Impact Report

 Liverty Housing Partnership – Tenant Case Study

-Specialist Disability Accommodation Investment in West Melbourne, VIC
+The Spencer, a Specialist Disability Accommodation Investment in West Melbourne, VIC

 Tenant Story